-Enhancing problem audio in the analogue domain has always been difficult, and every method employed had unwanted side-effects.
-Modern specialist digital processing can now achieve remarkable, sometimes magical improvements with many problems that used to be regarded as ‘something you just have to live with’.
+Enhancing or repairing problem audio in the analogue domain has always been difficult, and every method employed had unwanted side-effects.
+Modern specialist digital processing can now achieve remarkable, sometimes seemingly magical improvements with many issues that used to be regarded as ‘something you just have to live with’.
 However, heavy-handed or inappropriate use can still make matters worse, so an experienced engineer and accurate monitoring are essential to judge the balance between perceived improvement and unwanted side-effects.

 We have the Cedar range of hardware processors, plus the best of the more surgical plug-ins and stand alone software applications (iZotope, Waves and Wave Arts), and the experience to know which will work best for the multitude of issues that can now be successfully addressed.

 PLEASE NOTE: we specialise in restoring music and speech recordings, mainly of studio origin, with a view to release or further production work; also domestic recordings of sentimental or historic importance.
 We do not work on covert recordings for forensic purposes.

 A particular problem with analogue tape, but hiss can also be an issue on digital recordings: for example a dynamic mic used to record a very quiet sound source, incorrect use of a ‘pad’ switch or with vintage equipment.
 Significant improvements can usually be achieved, but over-processing produces very undesirable side-effects; better to leave just a little hiss as it sounds more ‘natural’.